gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 ....
 ```

 The output first displays details about the current scan status as well as a list of nodes in the cluster, and then details for each node, in a table.
-Further drilldown using the node integer shows a long list of details about the scan on the selected node, such as the number of scanned, classified, and labeled files, as well as the number of bytes scanned.
+Further drilldown using the node integer shows a long list of details about the scan on the selected node.

 ### Example 4: Use the Verbose parameter and the RepositoriesStatus variable (unified labeling client)